-Since Lord Rayleigh's original work [28] in 1907, time harmonic scattering problems by periodic and even by biperiodic gratings are well studied in both the physical and mathematical communities.
+Since Lord Rayleigh's original work [29] in 1907, time harmonic scattering problems by periodic and even by biperiodic gratings are well studied in both the physical and mathematical communities.
 The theory provides a Rayleigh expansion radiation condition over the half plane filled by homogeneous material.
-Using this, the acoustic, elastic and electromagnetic diffraction problems have been studied extensively concerning theoretical analysis and numerical approximation using integral equation and variational methods (cf. e.g. [1, 4, 5, 7, 8, 10-12, 23, 31, 36, 37]).
-We refer to [6, 32-34] for historical remarks and details of engineering applications, if the cover material in the half spaces above and the substrate material below the periodic surface structure of the grating is supposed to be homogeneous.
+Using this, the acoustic, elastic and electromagnetic diffraction problems have been studied extensively concerning theoretical analysis and numerical approximation using integral equation and variational methods (cf. e.g. [1, 3, 4, 7, 9, 11-13, 24, 32, 37, 38]).
+We refer to [5, 33-35] for historical remarks and details of engineering applications, if the cover material in the half spaces above and the substrate material below the periodic surface structure of the grating is supposed to be homogeneous.
 However, special inhomogeneous materials are possible in applications.
 For instance, in the design of photonic crystals, the refractive index corresponding to materials of interest is a periodic function in different spatial directions.
 This paper is devoted to new radiation conditions for the Helmholtz equation and the corresponding solvability theory.
 This theory applies to the analysis of the scattering matrix algorithm even for the solution of classical scattering problems with homogeneous cover and substrate material.

-To start the analysis, we consider the case of periodic gratings in the two-dimensional space contained in the layer $\{(x_1,x_2)^{\top} \in \mathbb{R}^2 \colon b \leq x_2 \leq d\}$ , where the refractive index $(x_1,x_2)^{\top} \mapsto \operatorname{ind}(x_1)$ in the half planes $\{(x_1,x_2)^{\top} \in \mathbb{R}^2 \colon d \leq x_2\}$ of cover material and $\{(x_1,x_2)^{\top} \in \mathbb{R}^2 \colon x_2 \leq b\}$ of substrate material is independent of the vertical $x_2$ and a periodic function with respect to the horizontal $x_1$ .
-We assume $\operatorname{ind}(x_1+p)=\operatorname{ind}(x_1)$ with the same period p as for the grating structure.
-Similarly to the homogeneous case, the radiation condition for these half planes is defined by expansions into a Rayleigh series of upgoing and downgoing wave modes.
-However, the wave modes will be of the form $(x_1,x_2)^\top\mapsto \exp(\lambda x_2)h(x_1)$ , where $\lambda$ is an eigenvalue and h an eigenfunction or a linear combination of associated eigenfunctions of a Sturm-Liouville differential operator.
-Using these natural conditions, we can show the Fredholm property for the boundary value problem modeling the scattering of an incoming wave mode by the grating.
+To start the analysis, we consider the case of periodic gratings in the two-dimensional space contained in the layer $\{(x_1, x_2)^\top \in \mathbb{R}^2 : b \le x_2 \le d\}$, where the refractive index $(x_1, x_2)^\top \mapsto \operatorname{ind}(x_1)$ in the half planes $\{(x_1, x_2)^\top \in \mathbb{R}^2 : d \le x_2\}$ of cover material and $\{(x_1, x_2)^\top \in \mathbb{R}^2 : x_2 \le b\}$ of substrate material is independent of the vertical x_2 and a periodic function with respect to the horizontal x_1 .
+We assume $ind(x_1+p) = ind(x_1)$ with the same period p as for the grating structure.
+Similarly to the homogeneous case, the radiation condition for these half planes is defined by expansions into a generalized Rayleigh series of upgoing and downgoing wave modes.
+If the refractive index is realvalued, we need to analyze an infinite-dimensional ordinary differential equation by the spectral theorem for self-adjoint operators.
+In the general case of complex-valued potentials, the resulting system is no longer self-adjoint.
+Instead, we consider a linear 2-by-2 ODE system that is equivalent to the Helmholtz equation in two dimensions.
+The solutions of the ODE system are connected to those of a non-selfadjoint Sturm-Liouville differential operator.
+The wave modes in this case take the form $(x_1, x_2)^\top \mapsto \exp(\lambda x_2) h(x_1)$, where λ is an eigenvalue and h an eigenfunction or a linear combination of associated eigenfunctions of the Sturm-Liouville differential operator.
+These functions can be classified into outgoing upward and downward wave modes depending on the sign of λ , giving rise to the radiation conditions as $x_2 \to \pm \infty$.
+Using these natural conditions, we can defined the Dirichlet-to-Neumann (DtN) map on an artificial boundary to truncate the unbounded lower half-plane to a bounded domain in a single periodic cell.
+We show the properties of the DtN map over Sobolev spaces.
+Then we verify the Fredholm property for the boundary value problem modeling the scattering of an incoming wave mode by the grating.
 Uniqueness is shown for the propagating reflected and transmitted wave modes.
-The full solution is unique if the grating contains absorbing materials.
+The full solution is proved to unique if the grating contains absorbing materials.